Bjørn Erik Haugen What Does It Matter How Many Lovers You Have If None of Them Gives You the Universe

 The title is a famous quote by Lacan.
 Here it refers to the two «ideologies» in the piece, the situationist and the psychoanalytic.

-What Does It Matter How Many Lovers You Have If None of Them Gives You the Universe will be exhibited at ANX, Oslo, the autumn 2012.
-I will aslo apply for File Festival, Mata Festival, Warzaw Autumn, Borealis 2013 and Trøndelag senter for samtidskunst with this project.
+What Does It Matter How Many Lovers You Have If None of Them Gives You the Universe was exhibited at ANX, Oslo, in the autumn of 2012.

 My name is Bjørn Erik Haugen, and I have an MA from the National Academy in Oslo 2007.
 I work mainly with sound, sculpture and video installation.
 I work from a conceptual platform where the idea to the work comes before the material, media or way of expression.